From Wagyu ribeyes to dry-aged Tomahawks, I found the best steaks in Bali at these restaurants and steakhouses.

 What are the most common types of beef in Bali's best steakhouses?

-You’ll often see Angus or Wagyu on steak menus across the island.
+You'll often see Angus or Wagyu on steak menus in Bali.
 These terms refer to the breeds of the cow.
 Angus is a Scottish breed, raised to medium size, grass- and grain-fed, and have a high fat content.
 As such, Angus steaks often have excellent marbling.
 Meanwhile, Wagyu breeds are said to live stress-free and are extremely well-fed to ensure maximum body fat and therefore marbling.
 These two breeds sound similar, but they differ in taste.
 Additionally, Angus is single-bred, while some Wagyu can have a mix of breeds.

 Do I need to book a steakhouse in Bali in advance?